Daniel-KM/Omeka-S-module-CleanUrl/README.md

 manage.
 It supports [Ark] and short urls too.

-Furthermore, it makes possible to use a main site and additional sites, like in Omeka Classic, so the main site won‘t start with "/s/site-slug".
+Furthermore, it makes possible to use a main site and additional sites, like in Omeka Classic, so the main site won’t start with "/s/site-slug".
 The slug "/page/" can be removed too.

 This [Omeka S] module was initially based on a rewrite of the [Clean Url plugin]